twanglom/PyEGRO/docs/getting-started/quickstart.md

 Looking at the Pareto front and the final solutions, we can observe two distinct regions:

-1. **Solution A (around x=10)**: This solution offers the best mean performance (lowest function value) but has higher uncertainty (standard deviation).
+<span style="color:blue">**Solution A (around x=10)**</span>: This solution offers the best mean performance (lowest function value) but has higher uncertainty (standard deviation).
 This is because the peak at x=10 is very narrow, so small variations in x can lead to large changes in the output.

-2. **Solution B (around x=20)**: This solution has slightly worse mean performance but much better robustness (lower standard deviation).
+<span style="color:blue">**Solution B (around x=20)**</span>: This solution has slightly worse mean performance but much better robustness (lower standard deviation).
 The peak at x=20 is wider, making the function less sensitive to variations in x.

 This trade-off is clearly visible in the convergence history and final Pareto front, where we have two distinct clusters of solutions.
 A decision maker would need to choose between better performance (Solution A) or better robustness (Solution B) based on their specific requirements.